mbeddr/mps-platform-docs/src/doc/docs/aspects/plugin.md

 ??? question "How can you use an IntelliJ icon for an action?"

-    > I want to use one of the icons shipped with IntelliJ for my own action (`jetbrains.mps.lang.plugin.structure.ActionDeclaration`).
+    > I want to use one of the icons shipped with IntelliJ for my action (`jetbrains.mps.lang.plugin.structure.ActionDeclaration`).
 How can I reference the icon? (note: this question might be deprecated for newer MPS versions)

     You can use `IconLoader.getIcon(...)` in the reflective editor.
 Right-click the editor for the icon, use `show reflective editor` and enter the expression as shown in the screenshot: